manuel12/automation-practice/NEW_README.md

 ## Description:

-The onbjective of this project is to showcase the test process for http//www.automationpractice.com
+The objective of this project is to showcase the test process for http//www.automationpractice.com

 ## Testing Process: